LukeWoodward/SplitsBrowser/README.md

 browsers as D3 (https://github.com/mbostock/d3/wiki#browser-support).

-SplitsBrowser works with 'modern' browsers such as the latest Firefox, Chrome or Opera, or Internet Explorer 9 or later.
+SplitsBrowser works with 'modern' browsers such as the latest Firefox, Chrome or Opera, Internet Explorer 9 or later, or Edge.
 It will not work in Internet Explorer 8 or earlier.

 It may also work on Safari on Mac, or on tablet browsers.
 I haven't tested it,